 - Keep parents and supervisor informed when a significant issue develops about a student.

 School employees have an obligation to report to the Head of School any behavior they deem inappropriate between an adult employee and a student.
-The school has the right and responsibility to investigate adult compliance with this code of conduct even if no report has been made.
+The school has the right and responsibility to investigate adult compliance with this boundary policy even if no report has been made.

 Duty to Report